 Did you know that graduates from the Department of Blindness and Low Vision Studies at Western Michigan University often have four to five job opportunities from across the United States?

-To learn more about these programs, view the video below and select the link to the left associated with the program in which you are interested.
+To learn more about these programs, watch the video and explore the links to the various programs we offer.

 Vision Rehabilitation Therapy

-Vision rehabilitation therapists offer adults who are blind or visually impaired information the specialized methods or adaptive techniques for communication and coping with the demands of daily living.
+Vision rehabilitation therapists offer adults who are blind or visually impaired training in specialized methods or adaptive techniques for communication and coping with the demands of daily living.

 Assistive Technology For Individuals With Blindness or Visual Impairment

 Graduate certificate to help vision professionals advance their careers though additional knowledge in assistive technology to help those who are blind, visually impaired or have functional visual limitations.